myselfaryan/Cosmic/README.md

 ## 🌟 About Gems & Rudraksha Guru

-Gems & Rudraksha Guru is your trusted partner in spiritual growth, offering:
+Cosmic is your trusted partner in spiritual growth, offering:

 - **Authentic Gemstones** - Certified precious and semi-precious stones
 - **Sacred Rudraksha** - Genuine rudraksha beads from Nepal